Acropolis Museum Tickets and Information

 About the Acropolis Museum in Athens

-The Acropolis Museum in Athens is one of the most prominent archaeological museums in the world, dedicated to showing the artefacts that were found on the Acropolis hill and the surrounding area.
-The museum is also built over an archaeological site so you can see parts of the excavations below through transparent glass floors, which is amazing to see!
+Athens Acropolis Museum is one of the most important archaeological museums in the world and is dedicated to showing the artefacts that have been found on the Acropolis and the surrounding area.
+The museum also sits on top of a live archaeological site, so you can see parts of the excavation happening below through glass floors.

-- Level 1 - Basement 'The Excavation Museum': The real ancient Athenian neighbourhood with preserved streets, houses and workshops on display, alongside baths and various artefacts.
+- Level 1 - Basement 'The Excavation Museum': A real ancient Athenian neighbourhood with preserved streets, houses and workshops on display, alongside baths and various artefacts.

 - Third Floor 'The Parthenon Gallery': A glass-walled section which replicates the original Parthenon's inner structure and you can see friezes, metopes and pediment figures.
 A lot of them are displayed in original context.

-The Acropolis Museum also hosts temporary exhibitions that explore various aspects of ancient Greek culture, history, and archaeology.
+The museum also hosts temporary exhibitions that explore various aspects of ancient Greek culture, history, and archaeology.